Gnoot01/StudySpace/IT/README.md

 The certificate indicates the entire course was completed as validated by the student.
 The course duration represents the total video hours of the course at time of most recent completion.

-Extremely thorough on System Administration.
+Extremely thorough deep-dive on System Administration.
 - Domain Controller
 - DHCP
 - DNS Server